salilab/imp/doc/manual/installation.md

 - [libTAU](https://integrativemodeling.org/libTAU.html): needed to use the
   IMP.cnmultifit module or the [cnmultifit](@ref cnmultifit_groel) command
   line tool.
+- [Protobuf](https://github.com/google/protobuf): needed to use the
+  IMP.npctransport module.
 - An [MPI](@ref IMP::mpi) library is needed to use the IMP.mpi module.
 - The [numpy, scipy](http://www.scipy.org/scipylib/download.html),
   [scikit-learn](http://scikit-learn.org/stable/install.html),